allanteddy/Projects/README.md

 # Projects
-list of some coding projects i have tried
+list of coding samples i have trained on . this is using OOP in data structures